 python -m generative.server --version

-If this is successful, the version of generative-server-grasshopper-connector will be printed.
+If this is successful, the version of generative-server will be printed.

 If you’re not using a virtual environment (venv), this installs Generative packages globally - so you’d only need to do this once per machine.
 If you are using a venv then you will need to install generative server inside the venv.